-The following table illustrates the hypothetical total return and payment at maturity on the notes linked to two hypothetical Indices.
+The following table illustrates the hypothetical total return and payment at maturity on the notes linked to a hypothetical Index.
 The "total return" as used in this pricing supplement is the number, expressed as a percentage, that results from comparing the payment at maturity per \$1,000 principal amount note to \$1,000.
 The hypothetical total returns and payments set forth below assume the following:

-- an Initial Value for the Lesser Performing Index of 100.00;
+- an Initial Value of 100.00;

-- a Maximum Upside Return of 17.00%; and
+- a Maximum Return of 7.10%;

+- an Upside Leverage Factor of 1.00; and

-- a Buffer Amount of 10.00%.
+- a Buffer Amount of 20.00%.

-The hypothetical Initial Value of the Lesser Performing Index of 100.00 has been chosen for illustrative purposes only and does not represent the actual Initial Value of either Index.
-The actual Initial Value of each Index is the closing level of that Index on the Pricing Date and is specified under "Key Terms - Initial Value" in this pricing supplement.
-For historical data regarding the actual closing levels of each Index, please see the historical information set forth under "The Indices" in this pricing supplement.
+The hypothetical Initial Value of 100.00 has been chosen for illustrative purposes only and does not represent the actual Initial Value.
+The actual Initial Value is the closing level of the Index on the Pricing Date and is specified under "Key Terms - Initial Value" in this pricing supplement.
+For historical data regarding the actual closing levels of the Index, please see the historical information set forth under "The Index" in this pricing supplement.